muryulia/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Solution.md

 We can see that Guests and Existing customers had a sales drop on the weeks 17 and 32, and guest customers also showed sales drop on the week 25.

+Let's check the total sales for 12 weeks before and after 2020-06-15 by customer type:

 ```sql
 SET
   search_path = data_mart;